jeanbaptistemora/fluidattacks-universe2/docs/src/docs/development/stack/terraform.md

     is assured.
-1. It has hundreds of open source [providers](https://registry.terraform.io/browse/providers) that give it full flexibility accross many platforms.
+1. It has hundreds of open source [providers](https://registry.terraform.io/browse/providers) that give it full flexibility across many platforms.
 1. It has thousands of open source [modules](https://registry.terraform.io/browse/modules) that simplify writing infrastructure and avoiding repetition.